TolaOgunniyi/Market-Basket-Analysis/README.md

 Some of the goals that Market basket analysis can help retailers achieve are listed below:
 - Recommend products
 - Plan a store layout
-- Design sale promotions that combine discounted and marked up items.
+- Design sales promotions that combine discounted and marked up items.
 - Dicover trigger products(products which when bought together, trigger other purchases)
 ----